sanjeevkomma/Cloud/AWS/course/Developer Associate/README.md

 # Terminology
 * ARN = Amazon Resource Name = To uniquely identify AWS resource
 * VPC = It is logically isolated from other virtual networks in the AWS Cloud
 * Region = To provide High Availability & Low Latency.
-Each Region has atleast 2 Avilablity Zones
+Each Region has atleast 2 Availablity Zones
 * Avilablity Zone = To increase Availability of application in the same Region
 * Data Center =
 * Low Latency = Delay